Sensibly Green Building an Environmentally Friendly Kitchen

 Through better paint chemistry, these differences have now largely disappeared.
 Today there is no particular advantage to oil-based paints over water-based paints used indoors.
 So, no reason to prefer oil over water.

 In varnishes, however, there are still differences.
 Water-based varnishes do not penetrate the wood to enhance the wood grain like oil-based varnishes.
 Nor are they as durable.
-For these reasons, oil-based varnishes are often preferred by cabinetmakers.
+For these reasons, oil-based varnishes are usually preferred by cabinetmakers.

-If oil-based varnish is your choice, there are low- and zero-VOC options, but be prepared to pay a few dollars more per gallon.
+If an oil-based varnish is your choice, there are low- and zero-VOC options, but be prepared to pay a few dollars more per gallon.
 For a coating to be considered a low-VOC finish, VOCs may not exceed 200 g/l (1.7 lb/gal), and zero-VOC coatings must be below 5 g/l (0.04 lb/gal).

 Early low- and zero-VOC paints and varnishes were bad news.
-Manufacturer's simply removed a lot of the solvent to lower the VOC levels or changed the solvents to chemicals not considered to be VOC's by the EPA, including ammonia.
+Manufacturer's simply removed a lot of the solvent to lower the VOC levels or changed the solvents to chemicals not considered to be VOCs by the EPA, including ammonia.
 One result is that the paint did not cover well, often requiring two or even three coats for complete coverage.
 They also omitted the fungicides commonly added to paint to combat mold and mildew, but which can off-gas VOC chemicals.

 These products are now very much improved through new chemical formulations that allow reduced solvents without affecting the performance of the paint or varnish.
 In consequence, there is no longer a functional penalty for choosing low- or zero-VOC varnishes or paints and no reason not to do so if you are bothered by the idea of VOCs even in small concentrations in your new kitchen.